Bill Beach (rockabilly musician): King Record days

-Recent musical accomplishments
+Later musical accomplishments

 In the late 1980s, during the resurgence of rockabilly in the United Kingdom and Western Europe, "Peg Pants" once again enjoyed radio success in England, France and Germany.
 The song has been re-released on several compilation CDs, including "King Rockabilly", a CD released in 2004 featuring successful songs from King Records and "Classic Rockabilly", a four CD box set released in 2007 highlighting Elvis Presley, Roy Orbison and other rockabilly greats from the 1950s and 1960s.
 Additionally, many rockabilly blogs on the internet mention his music and his music continues to be played on rockabilly-themed radio shows.

-For his contribution to the American musical genre of "Rockabilly", Bill "Peg Pants" Beach was inducted into the Rockabilly Hall of Fame, headquartered in Jackson, Tennessee, USA.
+For his contribution to the American musical genre of "Rockabilly", Bill "Peg Pants" Beach was inducted into the Rockabilly Hall of Fame, headquartered in Jackson, Tennessee, US.
 He still writes and performs songs and has received national notoriety for some of his more recent endeavors.
 In 1998, he submitted his song "Viagra and the Beeper" to The Nashville Network's (TNN) International Amateur Songwriting Contest.
 Beach and his song placed sixth in a field of over 13,000 entrants for this upbeat, parody song.
 While living in the Naples, FL area, Bill "Peg Pants" Beach was a regular performer at Stan's Idle Hour, an internationally known tourist destination in Goodland, FL.

 In February 1999, another song he wrote, "I Believed You Mr. President" was featured during the Cable News Network's (CNN) coverage of President Bill Clinton's impeachment trial.
 Also a parody and humorous song, the words of "I Believed You Mr. President" told the story of how one voter's innocence was rocked during the Monica Lewinsky scandal that ultimately led to the impeachment trial of the 42nd President of the United States of America.

 In 2010, Beach was commissioned by the Rookery Bay National Estuarine Research Reserve to write a song commemorating the discovery of new aquatic wildlife in Naples, FL.
-He and his wife Joan split their time between Naples, Florida and Crossville, Tennessee.
-They enjoy a full retirement life.
-Bill "Peg Pants" Beach continues to write and record music and he remains a guest performer at Stan's Idle Hour.
+He and his wife Joan split their time between Naples, Florida, and Crossville, Tennessee.
+They enjoyed a full retirement life.
+Bill continued to play music in Naples, Florida well into his eighties.

+The last song Bill composed in 2021 was a tribute to his salvation through Jesus Christ.
+It is written with a Bluegrass flair.

+Beach died in Hamilton, Ohio, on October 28, 2024, at the age of 92.